dfizzkruah93/Hello-Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Project Name  Hello-Microverse

-> Description the project.
+> Description of the project: This project is meant to learn the best practise for creating a professional repository.

 ## Built With

-- Major languages
+- Major languages: HTML, CSS
 - Frameworks
-- Technologies used
+- Technologies used: Git

 ## Live Demo (if available)